bry-n/thecheckum/content/cheatsheets/2023-11-04-tmux-cheat-sheet .md

 ---

 ## What Is Tmux
-It's a command line tool which will allow you to run multiple programs.
+It is a command line tool which will allow you to run multiple programs.

 ## Tmux Site
 Instructions for installing Tmux can be found at [https://github.com/tmux/tmux/wiki](https://github.com/tmux/tmux/wiki)